ndsophia/This-Or-That/PROPOSAL.md

 6. MVP FEATURES (Bulleted list)

-   - Customized lists
+   - Customized lists made by the user
-   - Ability to save rankings/results
+   - Ability to save rankings/results into a local file
-   - Advanced ranking system that acknowledges the subject of the list
+   - Advanced ranking system that acknowledges the subject of the list and prioritizes quick decision-making skills with a timer
+   - Show statistics/analytics and choose a personality type for the user based on decision making

 7. TIMELINE & DIVISION OF WORK (REQUIRED - NOT OPTIONAL)

    Week 1: Zuri – Task: conducting market research and working on the proposal | Camille – Task: implementing the RankingAlgorithm and RankingGame classes | Sophie – Task: implementing Junit class and Option/Main class.

-   Week 2: Zuri – Task: Reviewing code and prioritizing customer features | Camille – Task: Debugging code/adding visuals | Sophie  - Task:
+   Week 2: Zuri – Task: Reviewing code and prioritizing customer features | Camille – Task: Debugging code/adding visuals | Sophie  - Task: final testing of program

 8. TEAM ROLES & RESPONSIBILITIES (REQUIRED - NOT OPTIONAL)